 Beliefs are important in Islam.
 Right beliefs about God, the universe, and humanity is of primary concern to Muslims.
-The Quran, the Holy book of Islam states, "Righteous is he who believes in Allah and the Last Day and the Angels and the Scriptures and the Prophets" (2:177).
+The Quran, the sacred text of Islam states, "Righteous is he who believes in Allah and the Last Day and the Angels and the Scriptures and the Prophets" (2:177).
 Belief in these doctrines, as well as many others, are important to Muhammad's followers, both past and present.

 Like Judaism and Christianity, Islam teaches that there is one God in the universe, giving Muslims a monotheistic worldview.
 Also like Judaism and Christianity, Islam holds to the ministerial office of prophet, although not all of these faiths agree on who is, and who isn't, a prophet.
 For example, Christians believe John the Baptist was a prophet and Jews and Muslims don't.
 And Muslims believe that Muhammad was a prophet, yet Jews and Christians don't.
 All three faiths also believe in an afterlife, although the makeup of those destinations are immensely different in nature from each other.